omarala/Flappy-Bird/README.md

 Simple remake of "Flappy Bird" game in c++ using SFML Library.
 Feel free to play, see the code and suggest improvements.
 Note that you can't quit the game while in Pause or Game Over mode.
-This is also my first c++ project, be indulgent.
+This is also my first c++ project, please, be indulgent.

 ## To compile
 You need a SFML version>=2.04.